Gastove/drinkery/whiskey/sazerac.markdown

 ## Sazerac

-This is an old drink; I like mine simple:
+This is an old drink; I like mine simple.

 ### Ingredients
 * 2oz Rye Whiskey
-* Herbsaint
+* Herbsaint or Absinthe
 * 1/4oz Simple Syrup
 * Peychaud's Bitters
 * Angostura Bitters